 Then $H$ fixes a nice splitting of $F_N$. \end{prop}

 The proof goes as follows.
 Since by Corollary \ref{corintro:crs}, the property of preserving a nice splitting remains true by going to the normalizer, we are done if $K_1$ or $K_2$ preserves a nice splitting, hence also if some infinite cyclic subgroup $\grp{a_1}\subset K_1$ preserves a nice splitting.
-We can therefore assume that $\grp{a_1}$ is pure (as otherwise it preserves its dynamical decomposition), and to simplify the discussion, let us assume that it has a unique maximal invariant free factor system.
-The relative free factor graph $\FFG$ is a Gromov-hyperbolic graph on which $a_1$ acts loxodromically, and its invariant endpoints in the Gromov boundary correspond to equivalence classes of $\bbR$-trees $T_-,T_+$.
+We can therefore assume that $\grp{a_1}$ is pure (as otherwise it preserves its dynamical decomposition), and to simplify the discussion, let us assume that its unique maximal invariant almost free factor system is a free factor system.
+The relative free factor graph $\FFG$ is a Gromov-hyperbolic graph on which $a_1$ acts loxodromically \cite{BF-FF,HM}, and its invariant endpoints in the Gromov boundary correspond to equivalence classes of $\bbR$-trees $T_-,T_+$.
 It follows that $K_2$ preserves the pair of equivalence classes of $T_{\pm}$.
-Using arguments from \cite{GL-on}, the fact that $T_{\pm}$ has non-amenable stabilizer allows to extract from $T_{\pm}$ a canonical nice splitting that will thus be $K_2$-invariant.
+Using arguments from \cite{GL-on}, the fact that $T_{\pm}$ has non-amenable stabilizer is witnessed by a canonical nice splitting (see Corollary \ref{cor:PATna}) that will thus be $K_2$-invariant.